 As you heal, keep in mind that a scar, however large or small, is the tradeoff for removing the cancer from your body.
 How quickly the scar heals depends on the size of the wound, the nature and quality of your skin and how well you care for the wound after the procedure.

-All of the treatments mentioned about, when chose carefully and appropriately, have good cure rates for most basal cell and squamous cell cancers - and ever for malignant melanoma, if it's caught very early, before it's had a chance to spread.
+All of the treatments mentioned about, when chose carefully and appropriately, have good cure rates for most basal cell and squamous cell cancers - and even for malignant melanoma, if it's caught very early, before it's had a chance to spread.

 You should discuss these choices thoroughly with your doctor before beginning treatment.